-1. Are you trying to connect to the remote host using its IP address or its host name?
+1. Are you trying to connect to the destination device using a host name?

-If you are using a host name, please try using the IP address of the remote host instead.
-If it works with that, you may need to configure suitable remote DNS setup.
-Note that using Bonjour or NETBIOS hostnames is not possible over VPN.
+If you are using a host name, please try once using its IP address instead.
+If that works, the problem has to do with DNS resolution.
+Please make sure DNS is enabled for the VPN connection and correctly configured.
+Note that using Bonjour or NETBIOS hostnames is generally not possible over VPN.

-2. Is the IP address you are connecting to part of the remote network?
+2. Is the IP address you are connecting to really part of the remote network?

 3. Is the local address in VPN Tracker part of the remote network?

-5. If you can't ping, try re-running the VPN Availability Test
+6. If you can't ping anything, try re-running the VPN Availability Test

 The VPN Availability Test can be found in the menu: Tools > VPN Availability Test.
 Then try connecting the VPN again.
 The results of this test depend on the capabilities of your local Internet router/modem or the Internet connection itself and they influence how the VPN tunnel is established.
 VPN Tracker automatically runs the test for every new Internet connection it is able to detect but even if a connection has been tested before, there are various reasons why the behavior of that connection may have changed in the meantime.